-- (i) In lieu of completion of all or part of required improvements prior to approval of subdivision final plats, the applicant may post a performance guarantee in the amount as indicated under subsection (d) of this section for the construction, installation and dedication of the uncompleted portion of the required improvements. - 1) Type of guarantee.
-The type of the guarantee shall be as provided herein. - a) The performance guarantee may be in the form of a certified check, a no contest irrevocable bank letter of credit or a performance and payment bond underwritten by a North Carolina licensed corporate surety company. - b) Except for certified checks, such sureties shall not be accepted unless the County Attorney has made a review thereof and rendered a written opinion that the interests of the County are fully protected.
+- (i) In lieu of completion of all or part of required improvements prior to approval of subdivision final plats or approved phased development, the applicant may post a performance guarantee in the amount as indicated under subsection (d) of this section for the construction, installation and dedication of the uncompleted portion of the required improvements. - 1) Type of guarantee.
+The type of the guarantee shall be as provided herein. - a) Surety bond issued by any company authorized to do business in this State. - b) Letter of Credit issued by any financial institution licensed to do business in this State.

-- c) The certified check should be deposited with the County Finance Director, as escrow agent, who shall deposit it in an interest-bearing escrow account of the County, with all interest accruing to the applicant. - d) The no-contest irrevocable bank letter of credit shall be from a banking corporation licensed to do business in the state and having an office in the County.
 The terms of the letter shall include the absolute right of the County Manager to withdraw funds from the bank forthwith upon the County Manager's certifying to the bank that the terms and conditions of the performance guarantee have been breached.
+The expiration date of the letter of credit shall be at least six months past the anticipated completion date of the required improvements. - b)c) Except for certified checks, such sureties shall not be accepted unless the County

+Attorney has made a review thereof and rendered a written opinion that the interests of the County are fully protected.

+- d) Other forms of guarantee that provides equivalent security to a surety bond or letter of credit.
+The certified check should be deposited with the County Finance Director, as escrow agent, who shall deposit it in an interest bearing escrow account of the County, with all interest accruing to the applicant. - e) No person shall have or mayu claim any rights under or to any performance guarantee provided pursuant to this subsection or in the proceeds of any such performance guarantee other than the following: - i) The local government to whom such performance guarantee is provided. - ii) The developer at whose request or for whose benefit such performance guarantee is given. - chiii) The person or entity issuing or providing such performance guarantee at the request of or for the benefit of the developer. - d) The no-contest irrevocable bank letter of credit shall be from a banking corporation licensed to do business in the state and having an office in the County.
+The terms of the letter shall include the absolute right of the County Manager to withdraw funds from the bank forthwith upon the County Manager's certifying to the bank that the terms and conditions of the performance guarantee have been breached.
 The expiration date of the letter of credit shall be at least six months past the anticipated completion date of the required improvements.

-(c) Guarantee Time Limits (Sec.
+(c)f) \\Guarantee Time Limits (Sec.
 28-94(d))

-(i) Extensions for performance guarantees may be granted by the Planning Director subject to a review of the circumstances surrounding the request for an extension and the record of the applicant.
+Extensions for performance guarantees may be granted by the Planning Director subject to a review of the circumstances surrounding the request for an extension and the record of the applicant.
 Property owners in the development shall be notified and shall be given an opportunity to comment on the request for an extension of the performance guarantee.

-(d) Amount and Terms of Guarantee
+(d)(c) Amount and Terms of Guarantee